-rritten an appropriate absolute reference value for the reinsurance indicator?
-If so, how should this absolute reference rmation or data could be used as an absolute reference value for the reinsurance indicator?
+6 - Are total global reinsurance premiums written an appropriate absolute reference value for the reinsurance indicator?
+If so, how should this absolute reference value be used by the IAIS?
+What other information or data could be used as an absolute reference value for the reinsurance indicator?
 ABIR Association of Bermuda Insurers & Reinsurers BERMUDA No The Association of Bermuda Insurers and Reinsurers (ABIR) represents the public policy interests of Bermuda's international insurers and reinsurers that protect consumers around the world.
 With headquarters and operations in Bermuda and with operating subsidiaries in the United States and Europe, these carriers do business in more than 150 countries.
 We appreciate the opportunity to provide comments on the IAIS Proposed Updated Assessment Methodology for Global Systemically Important Insurers (the Paper) and acknowledge the IAIS commitment to evaluate the ways and extent to which the assessment methodology should be reviewed and revised.
 Determinants of which companies should qualify as a GSII is a complex issue and not an easy one to resolve and whilst the current consultation paper seeks to make certain revisions the selection criteria predominantly remain a factor of size and global activity.
-ABIR would like to comment specifically on the IAIS proposal to include the reinsurance indicator and the reinsurance supplemental assessment.
-It is difficult to understand why reinsurance is a factor for consideration of systemic risk when the IAIS itself has studied and researched reinsurance in detail and concluded that "traditional reinsurance is unlikely to cause, or amplify, systemic risk.'
+ABIR would like to comment specifically on the IAIS proposal to include the reinsurance indicator and the reinsurance is a factor for consideration of systemic risk when the IAIS itself has studied and researched reinsurance in detail and concluded that "traditional reinsurance is unlikely to cause, or amplify, systemic risk.'
 Additionally, there have been numerous other well respected academic and technical papers produced that are consistent with the conclusion the IAIS reached.
-The reinsurance indicator and the reinsurance supplemental assessment implies that reinsurance is an activity that contributes to systemic risk.
-Reinsurance is used as a risk mitigation tool and as such would require a cautious approach to applying "systemic riskiness' to reinsurance if any.
-We appreciate that the analysis may provide information on interconnectedness but that information must be carefully understood and weighted given that it has already been concluded that reinsurance is unlikely to cause or amplify systemic risk.
-ABIR would recommend that the reinsur RenaissanceRe Bermuda No As already discussed within our general comments, we support the IAIS's determination that reinsurance does not pose systemic risk.
+RenaissanceRe Bermuda No As already discussed within our general comments, we support the IAIS's determination that reinsurance does not pose systemic risk.
 Therefore, we would like to gain a better understanding as to why a reinsurance indicator is being considered.
 That said, we respectfully submit that consideration should be given to information submitted by (re)insurers to regulators, particularly in jurisdictions such as Bermuda where capital requirements are robust, insured exposure data is built into regulatory capital requirements, and the legal framework has been established for public filing or dissemination of statutory insurance information.
 CLHIA Canada No As we articulated in our July 2012 CLHIA submission to the IAIS we continue to believe that there should not be an indicator for reinsurance assumed.
 Reinsurance's risk mitigation benefits should not be overlooked.